Paul-Dempsey/rack-dev-notes/doc/dialogs.md

 The simplest way to get the popup behavior is make the dialog a child of a regular Rack menu.
 A standard menu is rooted in a `::Rack::ui::MenuOverlay`, which works as follows.
-The menu overlay makes itself at (0.0) and the size of it's parent in it's `step()` so perfectly overlays it's parent.
+The menu overlay makes itself at (0, 0) and the size of it's parent in it's `step()` so it perfectly overlays it's parent.
 It handles clicks by requesting deletion, which removes the overaly and its children.
 This event isn't propagated, so whatever you clicked on (a module, knob, or whatever) doesn't receive that click.